Three Course Review For Divino Enoteca’s New Food Menu

 Gaby also writes: “I was rather shocked at how much I managed to scoff” and concludes with: “When in rome (or Divino Enoteca), take a drink.
 Go on, you know you want to.”

 Divino Enoteca can be found at 5 Merchant Street, Edinburgh and is open Sunday to Friday from 3pm until midnight.

-The full review can be read on the Scotsman’s website and was secured as part of a sustained PR campaign carried out by Holyrood Partnership.
+The full review can be read on the Scotsman’s website and was secured as part of a sustained PR campaign carried out by Holyrood PR.

 Comments Off on Ice swimming sponsorship scoops double serving of media coverage